mobilabsolutions/stash-sdk-ios/README.md

 ## Demo

-A demo app that demonstrate usage of all SDK features is part of this project.
-Run  `carthage bootstrap --platform iOS`, open `MobilabPayment.xcworkspace` in Xcode and then choose `Demo` scheme to launch it.
+A demo app that demonstrates the usage of all the Stash SDK features is part of this project.
+Run  `carthage bootstrap --platform iOS`, open `MobilabPayment.xcworkspace` in Xcode and then choose the `Demo` scheme to launch it.

 ## Feedback

-The MobilabPayment iOS SDK is in active development, we welcome your feedback!
+The Stash iOS SDK is in active development, we welcome your feedback!
-Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-ios-open/issues) to report and issues or give a feedback
+Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-ios-open/issues) to report an issue or give a feedback.

 ### License

-The MobilabPayment iOS SDK is open source and available under the TODO license.
+The Stash iOS SDK is open source and available under the TODO license.
 See the [LICENSE](https://github.com/mobilabsolutions/payment-sdk-ios-open/blob/master/LICENSE) file for more info.

 ## Documentation

-To get familiar with the overall Payment SDK project please visit [Common payment wiki](https://github.com/mobilabsolutions/payment-sdk-wiki-open/wiki)
+To get familiar with the overall Stash SDK project please visit [Common payment wiki](https://github.com/mobilabsolutions/payment-sdk-wiki-open/wiki).
-To learn more about the iOS Payment SDK architecture and flows please visit our wiki [iOS SDK Wiki](https://github.com/mobilabsolutions/payment-sdk-ios-open/wiki)
+To learn more about the Stash iOS SDK architecture and flows please visit our [Wiki](https://github.com/mobilabsolutions/payment-sdk-ios-open/wiki)

-Reference documentation for each module is available in the `docs/` folder of this repository.
+The reference documentation for each module is available in the `docs/` folder of this repository.
 To regenerate the reference documentation, run `./build_documentation.sh`.